 Chakra Tai Chi was created by Dr. Aminah Raheem a transpersonal psychologist from California and the founder of Soul Lightening International Acupressure.
 It helps to clear and strengthen our energy field including body, emotions, mind and spirit…opening our potential ability to connect with our own soul messages.

 I teach a Chakra Class both online and in person as part of my Art of Holistic Massage Foundation 1: Subtle Body Class.
-If you like I can send a card I use to keep handy while I do it for learning the moves and relevance of the chakras.
-Write me at email@example.com to receive that.
+Here is a Chakra Tai Chi Card I like to keep handy for learning the moves and relevance of the chakras. email@example.com.

 Chakra Tai Chi is a movement meditation, designed to activate and enlighten all parts of being—body, mind, emotions and even soul.
 It stimulates and aligns the energy from the base of the body to the crown of the head.
 When the Chakras are activated and aligned, they provide access to the full range of human consciousness and stabilize this consciousness in the body.